 Well, thank, thank you for the question.
 But as you know, um, maps are proposed by, uh, any, anyone, any member of the public.
-In fact, there's a contest I believe to draw a map and the deadline is somewhere after September 1st, so the commission itself is not, uh, drawing a map, but we would expect maps to be presented to us for the commissions' consideration, such as the map, uh, that was presented here today.
+In fact, there's a contest I believe to draw a map and the deadline is somewhere after September 1st, so the commission itself is not, uh, drawing a map, but we would ON DEMOCRACY DOCKET.
+COM expect maps to be presented to us for the commissions' consideration, such as the map, uh, that was presented here today.

+'''

+Senator Sykes (19:11):

 [inaudible 00:19:11], Mr. Chair.

+Robert Cupp (19:13):

 Uh, you may proceed.

+'''

 Thank you.
-So, if I could read for you Article 11, section C, uh, paragraph two, which says, "The commission shall release to the public approposed general assembly district plan for the boundaries of each of the 99 House repres-, of Representative districts and 33 Senate commissioned districts.
+So, if I could read for you Article 11, section C, uh, paragraph two, which says, "The commission shall release to the public a proposed general assembly district plan for the boundaries of each of the 99 House repres-, of Representative districts and 33 Senate commissioned districts.
 Uh, the commission shall draft the proposed plan in the manner prescribed in this article."
 Uh, so I think that's pretty clear that it is the commission who is responsible for putting forth a plan, uh, to ...
 And as it subsequently says, "For it to be considered," to have those three hearings that we just voted for in the rules, in Rule 9.
-Uh, and again, I would just like to for the third or fourth time, inquire as to when as a commission can we expect this-
+Uh, and again, I would just like to for the third or fourth time, inquire as to when as a commission can we expect thishere today.
+But certainly, uh, willing to work with the, with the co-chair and members of the commission to, uh, begin to, to set those timelines.